Facts and Figures

 - The Drexel University College of Medicine is located at our Queen Lane Campus in East Falls, a largely residential section of Philadelphia that's only 15 minutes from the attractions of Center City.

-- Drexel University in South Jersey, also known as Drexel at BCC, is located at Burlington County College in Mt.
+- Drexel University at Burlington County College, also known as Drexel at BCC, is located in Mt.
 Laurel, New Jersey.
-This satellite campus primarily serves residents of southern New Jersey who are interested in pursuing a bachelor's degree from Drexel close to home.
+This satellite location primarily serves residents of southern New Jersey who are interested in pursuing a bachelor's degree from Drexel.